Singapore Airlines finds premium economy a tougher sell on new non-stop U.S. flights

-SINGAPORE (Reuters) - Singapore Airlines Ltd (SIAL.SI) is facing no problem selling business class tickets on its ultra-long non-stop flights to the United States but is having to price premium economy seats very attractively, a senior executive said on Wednesday.
+SINGAPORE, Nov 14 (Reuters) - Singapore Airlines Ltd is facing no problem selling business class tickets on its ultra-long non-stop flights to the United States but is having to price premium economy seats very attractively, a senior executive said on Wednesday.

 The carrier last month resumed after five years the world’s longest commercial flight, a near-19 hour non-stop journey from Singapore to New York.